-Video Transmitter FPV HAT 40 pin add-on board for Raspberry piDesigned by Fern RF Technology, Ships from China
+Video Transmitter FPV HAT 40 pin add-on board for Raspberry piDesigned by Fern RF Technology in China

 Includes open source software for driving RF module via SPI, incl. transmit, receive and test apps.
 1 watt max. transmit power.
 Max. data rate approx. 500 kbit.
 Supports AES-256 encryption.
 Usefu...Read More…

 This is our video transmitter HAT add-on board for the 40-pin connector of the Raspberry Pi Zero / A+ / B+ / 2 / 3.

 Both hardware and software are designed for transmitting e.g. live SD-like quality video in one direction: From a sender Pi with the Raspberry Pi Camera and our HAT mounted, to a receiving Pi with our HAT mounted and connected to e.g. a HDMI Display.
 The HAT is designed and tested with the Raspberry Pi Camera and standard apps Raspivid for h.264 video stream hardware encoding and hello_video for hardware decoding of same stream.
 Alternatively the Mplayer app on a fairly fast linux pc/mac platform connected via ethernet to receiving Pi can be used for robust and low-latency playback.

 The HAT is built around an RF module containing a SiLabs 4463 RF transceiver and an RF amplifier capable of transmitting at 1 watt.
 Each HAT is identical and all are capable of either send or receive.